 In-Course Tests will account for 90% of the overall mark, consisting of;

 Course assignment will account for 10% of the overall mark.
-The task of the assignment is cultural research and writing.
+The task of the assignment is cultural research and writing in Japanese of 300 characters.
 The submission deadline is Week 8.

 (2012) Minna No Nihongo 1: 2nd ver with CD, 3A Network, ISBN-13: 9784883196036

 (2012) Minna No Nihongo 1: 2nd ver: Translation & Grammatical Notes English ver, 3A

 (2000) Self study kana workbook: learning through listening and writing, 3A Cooperation, ISBN-13: 9784883191581